$450,000 settlement for fractured pelvis

-Serious injury in trailer crash incident on rural Wisconsin highway
+Serious compensation for injury from trailer crash incident

-Attorney Steve Caya’s client suffered a serious hip injury and pelvic fracture as a passenger in a vehicle that crashed into a trailer located just off a rural highway.
+Attorney Steve Caya’s client suffered a serious hip injury and pelvic fracture as a passenger in a vehicle that crashed into a trailer located just off a rural highway in Wisconsin.

 In addition to collecting this sum for his client, Attorney Caya was able to persuade his client’s health insurer to accept a fraction of what the insurer was arguably entitled to in reimbursement for medical expenses paid on behalf of the client.
 This reduction resulted in tens of thousands of additional dollars in compensation for the client.